amandip08/Data-Analytics-Projects/README.md

-# Power BI Dashboards
+# Data Analytics

-Welcome to my Power BI portfolio repository.
+Welcome to my Data Analytics portfolio repository.

-This repository contains business intelligence and data visualization projects developed using Microsoft Power BI.
-These dashboards transform raw data into meaningful insights through interactive reports, KPIs, and visual analytics.
+This repository showcases end-to-end data analytics projects that follow a complete pipeline — from data extraction and transformation to interactive visualization and business intelligence.

 ## About Me